vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 people would wonder : "Is someone ill in your house?"

 Any vegetables grown in excess would just be bartered with or given away to neighbors.

-Women used to gather cooking wood from the common thicket nearby during the afternoon.
-If more was needed, they would purchase from street vendors.

 Water for cooking and drinking came from a common rain-fed tank,
 with steps for different varNa-s.